-Here are 3 things to consider doing to help overcome the challenge of getting a deposit together, and get you into a house sooner:
+Here are 3 tips to consider doing to help overcome the challenge of getting a deposit together, and get you into a house sooner:

 Are your parents or other family members keen to help you buy your first home?
 If you don’t have a deposit saved to secure a home loan with your bank, or if you don’t have enough saved to avoid having to pay Lenders Mortgage Insurance, there are ways they might be able to help!

 If you think you do qualify, it’s really important to check the specific eligibility criteria for your region and what you might be entitled to.
 Many banks can help you apply for the grant when you are applying for your home loan.
 Definitely something to look into.
-For more information check out the Government's First rel="noopener noreferrer" Home Owner Grant website here.
+For more information read our article explaining the First Home Owner Grant.

-Yes, I know, it’s nothing new under the sun and it’s not going to get you that deposit today.
-But the bottom line is that the bigger the deposit you can gather, the more you will save on the loan.
+Yes, I know, it’s nothing new and it’s not going to get you that deposit today.
+But, the bottom line is that the bigger the deposit you can gather, the more you will save on the loan.
 A bigger deposit cuts down on the amount of interest you will pay, the size of your repayments, and the length of time to pay off the loan.
 Saving a deposit also proves to your bank that you are a reliable borrower.

-Sharma Haller is an experienced banking professional with over 11 years working for Heritage Bank.
-She currently manages two of Heritage Bank’s Toowoomba branches.
+Sharma Haller is an experienced banking professional with many years working for Heritage Bank.
+She currently manages four of Heritage Bank’s Toowoomba branches as well as our Migrant Banking team.
 She loves her team and their passion for helping customers achieve their financial dreams.
 In her spare time, she enjoys cooking and travelling and of course spending time with her husband and two beautiful children!